Joan Riddell Cook

-Joan Riddell Cook (January 5, 1922 in Portland, Oregon – February 5, 1995 in New York City) was an American newspaper journalist and editor, a trade union leader, and a founding director of the Journalism and Women Symposium (JAWS).
+Joan Riddell Cook (January 5, 1922 – February 5, 1995) was an American journalist, editor and trade unionist who a founding director of the Journalism and Women Symposium (JAWS).

-Background
+Early life

-Joan Ridell Cook was a 1939 graduate of Marlborough School, a prestigious all-girls day and boarding school in the Hancock Park area of Los Angeles.
+Cook was born on January 5, 1922, in Portland, Oregon.
+He was a 1939 graduate of Marlborough School, a all-girls day and boarding school in Los Angeles.

 Career

 Cook started her career at the Minneapolis Star Tribune.
 She later left and started working at the New York Herald Tribune.
 Cook later worked for two years as women's editor at The Detroit News.